Tile

 <0.5% Porcelain

 Porcelain absorbs less than 0.5% water — suitable for outdoor use.
 Ceramic absorbs 1–3% — interior only.
-Natural stone varies and always requires sealing.
-In Florida, the absorption rate matters more than anywhere else.
+In Florida, the absorption rate matters more than anywhere else; it's one reason porcelain is the default recommendation for most Florida rooms.

 COF (Slip Resistance)